hornos/gridhowto/README.md

 Setup the virtual server to have 2TB of disk and 4 network cards as well as network boot enabled.

 ## Primordial Installation
+Space Jockey is a Cobbler like bootstrap mechanism designed for OS X users.
+The main goal is to provide an easy and simple tool for laptop-based installs.
+You should be able to install and configure a cluster grid from scratch with a MacBook.

 Install boot servers on the host:

     brew install dnsmasq nginx